mcgivrer/demogame/src/docs/02-game_object.md

       |  |_ Game.java
       |_ object
          |_ GameObject.java
+         |_ GameObjectType.java
 ```

 It's time to go to the next chapter and decrypt what is a Scene and how to manage these new things.

+Ok, we can go to another chapter about some Scenes and there manager.